Like Water

 "It's your poem," said the poem.

-"Let's craft it then," I answered revealing some emotion and distrust.
-The poem was too present, too pushy, I thought, so I backed off the page, wrote lightly with pencil hoping this light touch would lull it to quiet and allow me to get on with the business of writing the poem.
+"Let's craft it then," I answered, revealing some emotion and distrust.
+The poem was too present, too pushy, I thought, so I backed off the page, wrote lightly with pencil, hoping this light touch would lull it to quiet and allow me to get on with the business of writing the poem.
 To allow us both some space and to satisfy each what the other desired.
-I wanted it to go well for all three us; the poem, the reader and me.
+I wanted it to go well for all three of us: the poem, the reader, and me.

 I hope it's enough to conjure a desirable body and that this body now formed could attract and sustain some beauty, and more meaning with the passing of time.
 Maybe even timeless.